honeypieio/shrubcoop.org/content/sharing-skills-for-everyday-cycling.md

 **Join us online for our new “Everyday Cycling Skill-share” at 5:30-6:30pm on Mondays on the following dates:**

 * 30th November – Cycling in the winter: don’t let the weather get you down!
+[Here's the link](https://www.facebook.com/events/4916482358369432/) to the Facebook event with the Zoom link to join
 * 14th December – Bike maintenance: things to watch out for in the winter
 * 18th January 2021 - Edinburgh’s cycle secrets: how to find bike paths and routes near you

-Keep an eye on the [SHRUB Facebook events page](https://www.facebook.com/shrubcoop/events/?ref=page_internal) to find a Facebook event and Zoom link for each date.
+Keep an eye on the [SHRUB Facebook events page](https://www.facebook.com/shrubcoop/events/?ref=page_internal) for details of the 14th December and 18th January sessions!

 If you’re a regular cyclist and want to share your knowledge and enthusiasm, then why not get involved as a volunteer?
 Get in touch with us to find out how: volunteering@shrubcoop.org.